Volume Entropy: Discussion

 \section{Discussion}

-Geometrical entropy associated to surfaces of given Area plays a large role in the current discussions of the quantum nature of spacetime.
-Here we have shown that, under suitable conditions, it is also possible to compute a Von Neumann entropy associated to measurements of the Volume of a region of space.
+Geometrical entropy associated to \emph{surfaces} of given Area plays a large role in the current discussions of the nature of spacetime \cite{Wheeler:1990uq,Wheeler:1991fs,JacobsonThermodynamicsSpacetimeEinstein1995,RovelliBlackHoleEntropy1996,Bousso, Bianchiarchitecturespacetimegeometry2014,Marolf}.
+Here we have shown that, under suitable conditions, it is also possible to compute the von Neumann entropy associated to measurements of the Volume of a \emph{region} of space.
 We have not discussed possible physical roles played by this entropy.
-A number of comments are in order: \begin{enumerate}[(i)] \item Since in the classical low energy limit Volume and area are related by $V\sim A^{\frac32}$, the Volume entropy we have considered $S_V\sim V\log V\sim A^{\frac32} \log A$ may exceed the Bekenstein bound $S<S_A\sim A$.
+A number of comments are in order: \begin{enumerate}[(i)] \item Since in the classical low energy limit volume and area are related by $V\sim A^{\frac32}$, the Volume entropy we have considered $S_V\sim V\log V\sim A^{\frac32} \log A$ may exceed the Bekenstein bound $S<S_A\sim A$.
 Volume entropy is accessible only by being in the bulk, and not necessarily from the outside, therefore it does not violate the versions of the Bekenstein bound that only refer to external observables. \item The result presented above depends on the restriction of $H_{\rm\emph{diff}}$ to four-valent states.
 We recall that the discussion is currently open in the literature on which of the two theories, with or without this restriction, is physically more interesting, with good arguments on both sides.
 However, it might be possible to extend the results presented here to the case of higher-valent graphs.
-Indeed, there is some evidence that there is a volume gap in higher-valent cases too, see for instance \cite{Haggard:2012jp}.
-The effect of zero-volume nodes on the Volume entropy will be discussed elsewhere. \item Volume entropy appears to fail to be an extensive quantity.
-The significance of this conclusion deserves to be explored.
-This feature is usual for systems with long range interactions, and in particular for systems of particles governed by the gravitational interaction.
-It is suggestive that gravity could retain this feature even when there are no interacting particle, and the role of long range interactions is taken by ``long range'' connections between graph nodes\footnote{Of course they are not really long range, in the sense that graph connections actually \emph{define} locality.}.
-A final word on this behaviour, however, has to wait for a more precise computation of the entropy growth with volume.
+Indeed, there is some evidence that there is a volume gap in higher-valent cases too, see for instance \cite{HaggardPentahedralvolumechaos2013a}.
+The effect of zero-volume nodes on the Volume entropy will be discussed elsewhere.